Skip to main content

 Integration

-Then you can also select this class from the dropdown list of action classes in the backend.
-If you want to create an action which is reusable for other users, you can also create a Fusio adapter which allows other users to reuse your action.
+If you want to create an action which is reusable for other users, you can also create a Fusio adapter as separate composer package.
+Then other users can easily include and use those actions.
 Please take a look at our website to see all available adapters.

 API